Danthewaann/pyallel/README.md

                              "MYPY_FORCE_COLOR=1 mypy ."

-                        command modes:

-                        can also provide modes to commands to do extra things:

-                            "tail=10 :: pytest ." <-- only output the last 10 lines, doesn't work in --no-stream mode

 options:
   -h, --help            show this help message and exit -t, --timer           time how long each command is taking